Hodge properties of Airy moments: The generalized Airy connection and its symmetric powers

 \begin{proof} The first statement (weight estimates) follows from Proposition \ref{prop:weightsHdUf}.
 For the second statement, we first prove the results for $\Sym^k\wt\Ai_n$ by applying Corollaries \ref{cor:midW} and \ref{cor:midWcl} as follows.
 For $?=\emptyset,\rc,\rmid$, we note that

 by the argument used in \cite[Ex.\,A.22]{F-S-Y18}.
-Furthermore, $\coH^1(\Afu, \frac{1}{n+1}\,x^{n+1})$ is pure of weight $1$ and of rank $n$ according to Section \ref{subsec:KrH}, and belongs to $\EMHS^\mf$.
+Furthermore, the exponential mixed Hodge structure $\coH^1(\Afu, \frac{1}{n+1}\,x^{n+1})$ is pure of weight $1$ and of rank $n$ according to Section \ref{subsec:KrH}, and belongs to $\EMHS^\mf$.
 On the other hand, arguing in a way similar to \cite[Ex.\,A.20]{F-S-Y18}, we have the short exact sequences in $\EMHS$ with a commutative square

 and thus isomorphisms for $?=\emptyset,\rc$:

 since the upper \resp lower rightmost non-trivial term in the diagram is pure of weight $k$ \resp $k+2$.
 Furthermore,

 Let us also set